Interview with Carrie Oliver about Artisan Beef

 I read on your web site that "Stress - which can be inborn, man-made, or from a natural event - can ruin the taste and texture of beef."
 How in the world can I determine if a steak I want to buy comes from a cow that had a stressful life?

-Because the color, texture, and pH balance are notably different, it's my understanding that you will not find this beef on a supermarket shelf.
+Because the color, texture, and pH balance are notably different, I understand that you will not find this beef on a supermarket shelf.
 A butcher can tell if there are any problems.

-I have always understood that USDA Prime rated beef was the best and therefore the most expensive and hardest to find.
+I have always understood that USDA Prime rated beef as the best, most expensive, and hardest to find.
 What is your understanding of these ratings and is Prime really that much better than Choice and if that's the case, how inferior must Good (Select) be?

-Despite conventional wisdom, marbling - the primary metric considered in the USDA grading system - plays a limited role in predicting the tenderness, flavor, and even juiciness of beef.
-Many people do not realize that USDA grades are based on a visual inspection alone.
+Despite conventional wisdom, marbling - the primary metric considered in the USDA grading system - plays a limited role in predicting the tenderness, flavor, and even juiciness of the beef.
+Many people do not realize that USDA grades are based solely on visual inspection.
 To me this is like determining the flavor and quality of a wine or apple based on how it looks.
-It's a start, but too simplistic.
+It's a start but too simplistic.
 Lean beef can be very full flavored and tender.

 At countless tastings, I have seen very lean beef do just as well as very marbled beef.
 Indeed, there are a number of people who do not like heavily marbled steaks or fatty burgers.
 Sometimes that fat can have a disagreeable mouth-feel, kind of a greasy or filmy aftertaste.

-So What Do I Do? - Do you have some buying tips for home cooks searching for the real thing, that is a steak with incredible taste but won't bankrupt the piggy bank?
+So What Do I Do? - Do you have some buying tips for home cooks searching for the real thing, that is a steak with incredible taste that won't bankrupt the piggy bank?